 My lady and I had three glorious days in the Blue Mountains last week; some increasingly rare alone-time in one of our favourite places.
 It was blissful, and equal parts relaxing and outdoorsy.

-On our final day we walked the famous Grand Canyon loop, which Lori has offered to write a guest post about (coming soon).
+On our final day we walked the famous Grand Canyon loop, which Lori has written a guest post about.
 We actually visited Wentworth Falls, Katoomba Falls, and Echo Point over the first two days, but they could easily be squeezed into one.

 There are a veritable shitload of walking tracks around Wentworth Falls, all teeming with views of the falls, Jamison Creek, and across the Jamison Valley to Mount Solitary.
 We chose a short walk, just to check out the falls.